murphym2004/Fgpa-Vga-Verilog/index.md

 When programmed, the Basys3 outputs the VGA test pattern to a monitor, confirming the driver works.

 ## **My VGA Design Edit**
-my vga design idea was originally going to be a honda logo with a honda civic pixel art in the background due to the time constraints we had with only being able to work on it in the labs made this a diffucult task as it wasnt complex to make it would just be time consuming so in the end of the project all i manage to make was just the logo
+my vga design idea was originally going to be a honda logo with a honda civic pixel art in the background due to the time constraints we had with only being able to work on it in the labs made this a diffucult task as it wasnt complex to make it would just be time consuming so in the end of the project all i managed to make was just the logo
 ### **Code Adaptation**
 so what ii did to displayb a image i change the colourstripes file as it was the static file i replace rows with smaller lines using row and col to make a h logo wwith also a box around it for a border then i had the background made black by giving all the values 0 bits and made the logo white by giving all the bits 1
 ### **Simulation**